Breastfeeding statistics in England

 NICE maternal and child nutrition guidance (PH11): recommends health professional training and the implementation of a structured programme that encourages breastfeeding, using the Baby Friendly Initiative as a minimum standard.

-NICE multiple pregnancy guidance (CG129): covers the management of twin and triplet pregnancies in the antenatal period.
+NICE twin and triplet pregnancy guidance (NG137): covers the management of twin and triplet pregnancies in the antenatal period.

 NICE pregnancy and complex social factors (CG110): describes how access to care can be improved for women with complex social needs, who may require additional support in relation to breastfeeding.

 NICE donor milk banks (CG93): sets out how to screen and support women who donate breastmilk and how to handle and process the milk donated.

 NICE intrapartum care (CG190): focuses on the care of healthy women and their babies during childbirth, with reference to the recommendations of the NICE postnatal care guidelines, breastfeeding after birth and the facilitation of skin-to-skin contact.

 Public Health England’s Child Health Profiles provide a picture of child health and wellbeing for each local authority in England using 32 key health indicators (including breastfeeding initiation and rates at 6-8 weeks), and enables comparison at local, regional and national levels.
 By using the profiles, it is envisaged that local organisations will be able to work in partnership to plan and commission evidence-based services based on local need.
 The profiles will also help to identify better performing areas, learning opportunities and case studies.

 Compendium of maternity statistics and maternity services survey